vmstan/unifi-config/unbound/DNSTLS.md

     forward-ssl-upstream: yes
 ```

-These four (Cloudflare twice) represent the four major providers of DNS over TLS.
+These four (Cloudflare twice) represent the three major providers of DNS over TLS.
 If you do not want to use one or more of these, simply comment them out with `#` or remove the line entirely.

 Start Unbound and test that it's operational: